Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Shoulder Joint

-The shoulder joint connects your arm to your body and can move in lots of ways.
+The shoulder joint connects your arm to your body and can move in many ways.
 It is like a ball fitting into a socket.

 This joint lets you move your arm in many directions: forward, backward, away from your body, toward it, and even in circles.
-It is super flexible but not very stable because the bones don’t support it much.
+It is super flexible but unstable because the bones don’t support it much.

 The shoulder relies on muscles, ligaments, and tendons to keep it steady.
-But because it is so flexible, it is easy to hurt this joint.
+But it is easy to hurt this joint because it is so flexible.
 That is why shoulder injuries are common.

 Shoulder Anatomy, Parts, Names & Diagram